Borders and the Politics of Space in Late Medieval Italy:

 Supervisors: John Watts and Nicholas Davidson

-I am a DPhil candidate at New College, where I hold the Hugh-Trevor Roper Graduate Scholarship.
+I am a DPhil candidate at New College, where I hold the Hugh-Trevor Roper Doctoral Scholarship.
 Previously, I studied History (BA) and Historical Sciences (MA) at the University of Milan, and qualified as archivist and palaeographer following the two-year postgraduate course of the Italian state archives.

 My current work explores the spatial dimension of political and social life in the Late Middle Ages.
 Specifically, my doctoral research focuses on the world of borders in fifteenth-century northern Italy: how they were drawn, crossed and disputed; and what they can tell us about contemporary notions of power over space, the nature of the state in this period, the experience of everyday mobility, and the ways in which people mapped and described the space that surrounded them.